mobilebandwidth/mobilebandwidth.github.io/index.md

 ## Mobile Access Bandwidth in Practice: Measurement, Analysis, and Implications

-### Introduction

-Recent advances in mobile technologies such as 5G and WiFi 6E do not seem to deliver the promised mobile access bandwidth.
-To effectively characterize mobile access bandwidth in the wild, we work with a major commercial mobile bandwidth testing app to analyze mobile access bandwidths of 3.54M end users based on fine-grained measurement and diagnostic information.
+Our study focuses on characterizing mobile access bandwidth in the wild.
+We work with a major commercial mobile bandwidth testing (BTS) app to analyze mobile access bandwidths of 3.54M end users based on fine-grained measurement and diagnostic information collected by our cross-layer and cross-technology measurement tool.
-Our analysis presents a surprising and frustrating fact---in the past two years, the average WiFi bandwidth remains largely unchanged, while the average 4G/5G bandwidth decreases remarkably.
-Our analysis further reveals the root causes---the bottlenecks in the underlying infrastructure (e.g., devices and wired Internet access) and side effects of aggressively migrating radio resources from
-4G to 5G---with implications on closing the technology gaps.
-Additionally, our analysis provides insights on building ultrafast, ultra-light bandwidth testing services (BTSes) at scale.
+Additionally, our analysis provides insights on building ultrafast, ultra-light bandwidth testing services (BTSes) called Swiftest at scale.
 Our new design dramatically reduces the test time of the commercial BTS app from 10 seconds to 1 second on average, with a 15$\times$ reduction on the backend cost.
+This repository contains our implementation of the cross-layer and cross-technology measurement tool, our released data, and our implementation of Swiftest.

+### Cross-Layer and Cross-Technology Measurement Tool
+Coming in a few days.

 ### Data Release
-Coming in a few days.

-### Codebase Organization
+We have released a portion of data (with proper anonymization) for references (for detailed data, please click here).
+As to the full dataset, we are still in discussion with the authority to what extend can it be released.

+### Swiftest: Ultra-Fast, Ultra-Light BTS
 Coming in a few days.